openhab/openhab-addons/bundles/org.openhab.binding.enocean/README.md

 ² These are just examples of supported devices

-Furthermore following supporting EEP family is available too: A5-11, types 0x03 (rollershutter position status) and 0x04 (extended light status).
+Furthermore following supporting EEP family is available too: A5-11, types 0x03 (rollershutter position status), 0x04 (extended light status) and D0-06 (battery level indication).

 A `rockerSwitch` is used to receive messages from a physical EnOcean Rocker Switch.
 A `classicDevice` is used for older EnOcean devices which react only on rocker switch messages (like Opus GN-A-R12V-SR-4).